 Nothing quite says that you’re a great trainer than the results that your clients achieved in the gym.
 A client’s transformation is a journey that they’re proud of.
-You need to be a part of that picture and make them feel special (with permission of course) and post their achievements on your business social media accounts.
+You need to be a part of that picture, make them feel special (with permission of course), and post their achievements on your business social media accounts.

 What’s in it for you?